 Is there anything I can do about it?

 Yes, if your Abyssinian cat is acting aggressively there are things you can do to help.
 The best thing is primarily just to be gentle, with no sudden movements, no sudden shouting.
 Basically, everything children are not!
-Next, you might want to have a go at a trick I’ve developed over my many many years of spending time with cats.
-Have a look at this article – I guarantee it will make a difference!
+Next, you might want to have a go at a trick I’ve developed over many many years of spending time with cats.
+See the one thing all owners must do to bond with their cat – I guarantee it will make a difference!

 The Abyssinian Cat’s Personality